matt-szabo/ttest2019/README.md

 # T Test

+## Usage

+The Home page loads the list of teams.
+Click on a team row to get its full player list.
+Click on List of Teams button to return to main page.

 ## Approach

 For this project I basically took the following approach to develop the solution:

-1. Setup components to view Team List and Player List from each team
+1. Setup components to view Team List and Player List from each team.
-2. Create routes using React Router
+2. Create routes using React Router.
-3. Create small component for individual player names
+3. Create small component for individual player names.
-4. Apply the input field filter on the team list
+4. Apply the input field filter on the team list.
-5. Apply the input field filter on the player list for a team
+5. Apply the input field filter on the player list for a team.
-6. Add chained promises to PlayerList to retrieve full list of players at once for filter purposes
+6. Add chained promises to PlayerList to retrieve full list of players at once for filter purposes.
-7. Minor CSS enhancements
+7. Minor CSS enhancements.
-8. Comments
+8. Comments.

 ## Key Files